petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-5-site-building/adding-pages-to-claritys-site.md

 ## Utility Pages

 Utility pages handle specific functions within a site.
-Currently, you can use them to create your site’s default 404 and 500 error pages.
+Currently, you can use them to create your site's default 404 and 500 error pages.
 They are designed using the same tools and features as content pages.
 With them, you can ensure that even the errors returned to users maintain corporate branding while being easily maintained.
 Each site includes out-of-the-box error pages, which you can use or modify as needed.

 ![Create these pages as utility pages.](./adding-pages-to-claritys-site/images/04.png)